OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 <dict>\n\t<key>cdhashes</key>...
 ```

-In both cases (Binwalk or Radare2) we were able to extract the same two `plist` files.
+In both cases (binwalk or radare2) we were able to extract the same two `plist` files.
 If we inspect the first one (0x0015d2a4) we see that we were able to completely recover the [original entitlements file from Telegram](https://github.com/peter-iakovlev/Telegram-iOS/blob/77ee5c4dabdd6eb5f1e2ff76219edf7e18b45c00/Telegram-iOS/Telegram-iOS-AppStoreLLC.entitlements "Telegram-iOS-AppStoreLLC.entitlements original file").

 > Note: the `strings` command will not help here as it will not be able to find this information.
-Better use grep with the `-a` flag directly on the binary or use Radare2 (`izz`)/Rabin2 (`-zz`).
+Better use grep with the `-a` flag directly on the binary or use radare2 (`izz`)/rabin2 (`-zz`).

 If you access the app binary on the jailbroken device (e.g via SSH), you can use grep with the `-a, --text` flag (treats all files as ASCII text):